realworldocaml/book/en/variants.md

     | RGB (r,g,b) -> 16 + b + g * 6 + r * 36
     | Gray i -> 232 + i ;;
 Characters 19-154:
-Warning 8: this pattern-matching is not exhaustive.
+Warning 8: this pattern matching is not exhaustive.
 Here is an example of a value that is not matched:
 Bold _
 val color_to_int : color -> int = <fun>